Sanary-sur-Mer, Provence: tourism & sightseeing

 Visit Sanary-sur-Mer (Provence, France)

-In the centre of the houses that line the port you can see the square 13th century tower that was once part of an important defensive system for the town - it was around this tower that the village originally developed in the middle ages.
+You will also see the square 13th century tower (behind the Hotel de la Tour at the end of the port) that was once part of an important defensive system for the town - it was around this tower that the village originally developed in the middle ages.

 Beaches at Sanary-sur-Mer